-III Legal framework
+Legal framework

-i Acquisition of control and minority interests
+Acquisition of control and minority interests

-Buyouts of private companies
+Acquisition: buyouts of private companies

 In an LBO scheme, a purchase vehicle established by a sponsor acquires all the shares of a target company after borrowing funds for the acquisition from a financial institution.
-In acquiring a private company, a simple SPA is concluded between the purchase vehicle and all the shareholders of the target company (see Section II.iii for the customary terms and conditions of an SPA), and there is no need for a tender offer process under the Financial Instruments and Exchange Act (FIEA), as described below.
+In acquiring a private company, a simple SPA is concluded between the purchase vehicle and all the shareholders of the target company, and there is no need for a tender offer process under the Financial Instruments and Exchange Act (FIEA), as described below.
 Although the articles of incorporation of a private company usually require the approval of the company's board of directors for the transfer of the company's shares, in practice, this is rarely an obstacle to a buyout.

-Buyouts of public companies
+Acquisition: buyouts of public companies